DGlitch76/Game-Lab-Project/README.md

   Player moves up and down.

-  Arrows Left and Right scroll de brackground layers right to left. (left right motion illusion) Left and right translates as forward and backwards.
+  Arrows Left and Right scroll de brackground layers right to left. (left right motion illusion).
+Spacebar triggers Baby Stark weapons.

+  Left and right translates as forward and backwards.

-  Enemies flow from right to left in random positions.
+  Enemies flow from right to left in random position and velocity.

   Both player and enemies have fire attacks.